shidcoin/shidcoin.github.io/index.md

 ### What is Shidded Coin?

 Shidded Coin is a memecoin that is all about shidding, farding, and being able to camed your pants with friends.
-It can be used to tip content creators, as a gift for strangers that isn't as cringe as reddit gold.
+It can be used to tip content creators, as a gift for strangers, and isn't as cringe as reddit gold.
 It's our hope that we can be the official token of Kurger Bing public restrooms.

 ---